Legal Advice for Compensation Insurance Claims & TPD Payouts

 Can I Make a WorkCover Claim in QLD?

-If you suffer an injury at work in Queensland (or while working for a company based in our state) and your job plays a significant role, you can make a WorkCover claim.
+If you suffer a work injury in Queensland (or while working for a company based in our state) and your job plays a significant role, Qld legilation protects your right to make a WorkCover claim.

-Furthermore, both physical and psychological damage are eligible for benefits, regardless of whether you:
+Furthermore, both physical and psychological damage are eligible for benefits, regardless of your current work status, either:

-• are a volunteer, on work experience or are a junior employee
+• As a volunteer, on work experience or are a junior employee

 You can still be eligible even when you are: